-If your ex will not agree to paternity testing, then you will have to get a court order.
+First, realize that you now have no legal relationship with the child, even if you truly believe you are the father.
+Without your ex’s agreement and written consent, you cannot compel any medical tests on the child.
+If your ex will not agree to a paternity test, then you will have to get a court order.
 While the judge may be sympathetic to your paternal impulse, stating in the petition that you wish to be legally and financially responsible for the child will likely gain favor.

 So, the short answer is, no. You cannot ever get a DNA test for the child without the mother’s knowledge and consent.
 It is absolutely illegal and the results would mean nothing legally except get you in a lot of trouble.